-Coding will not only teach kids how to make their own video game or website, it will also introduce them to a number of other competencies in a very tangible way.
+Coding will not only teach kids how to make their own video game or website, but it will also introduce them to a number of other competencies in a very tangible way.

 Computer scientist Mitchel Resnick explored how new technologies allow people to learn in creative ways.
-Resnick and his group developed Scratch, an online community where children can program and share interactive stories, animations and games.
+Resnick and his group developed Scratch, an online community where children can program and share interactive stories, animations, and games.
 Scratch allows kids to express themselves creatively and become fluent in new technologies.

 Though the term “digital natives” is often used to describe young people who have grown up with new technology and media, Resnick is skeptical of it.
 Kids spend a lot of time gaming, browsing, and texting, but that doesn’t make them fluent in these technologies.
 They know how to interact with them, but they can’t create with them.
 “It’s almost as if they can read, but they can’t write” Resnick is quoted as saying.

 The theory of constructivism